A Deep SETI Search for Technosignatures in the TRAPPIST-1 System with FAST: Discussion

-Several classes of signals remain poorly constrained by our observing strategy.
-Sparse temporal sampling (short-duration pointings separated in time) and the finite on-source time reduce our completeness for transmitters that (i) operate with very low duty cycle ( $\tau \ll 20\,$min), (ii) emit extremely narrow time-domain pulses, or (iii) employ highly frequency-agile or extremely narrow beams that rarely intersect Earth.
-Such signals would require either very high instantaneous EIRP to be detected in our sparse sampling, or dedicated strategies optimized for transients (e.g. higher time resolution recording, real-time triggering) and/or long-duration continuous monitoring to raise detection probability \citep{2018AJ..Wright,2010AsBio.Benford}.
+Several additional classes of signals remain poorly constrained by our observing strategy.
+Sparse temporal sampling (short-duration pointings separated in time) and the finite on-source time reduce our completeness for transmitters that (i) operate with very low duty cycle ($\tau \ll 20\,$min), (ii) emit extremely narrow time-domain pulses, (iii) hop rapidly in frequency rather than remaining as a persistent drifting narrowband track, or (iv) use highly directive beams that rarely intersect Earth.
+Such signals would require either very high instantaneous EIRP to be detected in our sparse sampling, or dedicated strategies optimized for transients (e.g. higher time resolution recording, real-time triggering), frequency-agile emission, and/or long-duration continuous monitoring to raise detection probability \citep{2018AJ..Wright,2010AsBio.Benford}.

 Stellar activity in M-dwarf systems like TRAPPIST-1 has twofold implications for technosignature searches.
-On the one hand, frequent flaring increases radio background/contamination and complicates discrimination between natural bursts and candidate artificial signals; on the other hand, astrophysical flares could plausibly serve as coordination or trigger events for intentional transmissions (a Schelling-point-like strategy), motivating targeted ``flare-triggered'' observing programs \citep{schelling1980strategy, 2017ApJ..Vida}.
+On the one hand, frequent flaring can increase radio background/contamination, produce plasma conditions that broaden narrowband signals, and complicate discrimination between natural bursts and candidate artificial signals; on the other hand, astrophysical flares could plausibly serve as coordination or trigger events for intentional transmissions (a Schelling-point-like strategy), motivating targeted ``flare-triggered'' observing programs \citep{schelling1980strategy,2017ApJ..Vida,2026ApJ...999..210G}.
 Our present campaign, lacking contemporaneous flare diagnostics, does not directly test flare-triggered hypotheses and therefore leaves this observationally motivated parameter space open.

 Given its proximity and seven Earth-sized planets, several of which reside in the habitable zone, TRAPPIST-1 remains one of the most compelling nearby systems for SETI investigations and a valuable benchmark for comparative studies.
 Looking ahead, we will continue to observe TRAPPIST-1 and expand our search to include additional classes of technosignatures (for example, periodic signals; \citealt{2023AJ....165..255S}).
+Future analyses should include injection-recovery tests across drift rate and apparent bandwidth, frequency-scrunched or otherwise high-drift-optimized searches, and contemporaneous stellar-activity monitoring to better account for Exo-IPM propagation.
 We will also apply the same survey strategy to a larger sample of nearby stars and exoplanetary systems with FAST to build statistical coverage across targets.